fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 15
 ### Early America, Early Food
 - _HAE_, 33--55 (2: Food and the Founding).
 - Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (4: Cookbooks and Commerce), 120--147.
-This is very helpful in understanding the world of food production at the time early cookbooks we're looking at were written, and part of the reason for their emergence.
-Skim to page 129 and read more carefully after that.
+Even though not clearly marked, there are really two distinct parts to this readings.
+The first part (to p.129) is very helpful in understanding capitalist logic of food production in the late 1700s and early 1800s.
+The second part shows how early cookbooks start reflect the cultural changes underway during that time.

 #### Noteworthy
-- James E. McWilliams, “‘How Unripe We Are’”, _Food, Culture & Society_ 8.2 (2005): 143–60.
+- James E. McWilliams, “‘How Unripe We Are’”, _Food, Culture & Society_ 8.2 (2005): 143--60.

-{% include alert.html class='warning' title='Reading Quiz' text="
+{% include alert.html class='warning' title='Reading Reflection' text="
-This quiz covers the role of food in Revolutionary America, both in terms of actual food production and consumption, but also how ideas of FREEDOM were intimately tied to food and therefore American identity.
+What was the role of food in Revolutionary America?
+How were ideas of FREEDOM were intimately tied to food and therefore American identity?
 "%}

 ## Jun 16
 ### Cookbooks as historical sources
 The below readings will help you do the upcoming [Cookbook Analysis](cookbook-analysis) assignment.
 So read them with USING them in mind, not for writing a response about them.
+But there is a quiz to highlight a few key points.
 - Ken Albala, [Cookbooks as Historical Documents](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-13).
 - Rachel A. Snell, [As North American as Pumpkin Pie: Cookbooks and the Development of National Cuisine in North America, 1796-1854](https://www.erudit.org/fr/revues/cuizine/2014-v5-n2-cuizine01533/1026771ar/).

 #### Noteworthy
-- Keith Stavely and Kathleen Fitzgerald, _United Tastes: The Making of the First American Cookbook_ (2: Culinary Tradition), 29-51.
+- Keith Stavely and Kathleen Fitzgerald, _United Tastes: The Making of the First American Cookbook_ (2: Culinary Tradition), 29--51.
 This provides a fascinating cultural background of cookbooks and their evolution.
 Honestly the first few sentences of each paragraph will give you enough background.
 - Harry Haff, _The Founders of American Cuisine: Seven Cookbook Authors, with Historical Recipes_ (2: Amelia Simmons), 21--33.
 Note in particular how the author analyzes Simmons's cookbook.
 This is what you'll be doing for your assignment.
 - Colleen Cotter, "Claiming a Piece of the Pie", 51--68.
 - Jane C. Busch, "Using Cookbooks as Research Documents", 22--25.